 I'm often asked this question by several people, including ministers.
 Whenever they ask me, "What do you do for a living?"
-I tell them, "I help Believers build virtual ministries."
+I tell them, "I help Believers build virtual ministries using their authorship."

 In other words, I help Believers who feel called to start a work using the online space to promote and spread the message God gave them.

 I share with people that this is a part of the new wave of revival and reformation that is sweeping the nation.